Key Takeaways

 • Contact your State Health Insurance Assistance Program (SHIP).

-• Talk to a licensed benefits advisor via our Age Well Planner.
+• Talk to a licensed benefits advisor for free.
 NCOA only works with brokers that meet our strict Standards of Excellence.
 These standards are designed to ensure our partners provide clear, accurate, and unbiased advice regarding your Medicare options.
 You can feel confident the professional you speak with has undergone an intensive training and certification process created by a panel of consumer advisory experts.
 Their goal is to help you choose the plan that meets your health care and financial situation.
 A Medicare consultation is 100% confidential and costs you nothing.
 Start here.